BaselAbujamous/clust/README.md

 ### In the language of bioinformatics, again, what does it do?
-If you analyse a set of gene expression datasets, Clust identifies the clusters (subsets) of genes that are consistently co-expressed in each one of the datasets in an automatic and very accurate manner.
-Pre-processing (e.g. data normalisation) and post-processing (e.g. false-positives and false-negatives error correction) are performed automatically by *Clust* and require minimal intervention by the user.
+If you analyse a set of gene expression datasets, Clust identifies the clusters (subsets) of genes that are consistently co-expressed in each one of the datasets in an automatic and accurate manner.
+Pre-processing (e.g. data normalisation) and post-processing (e.g. false-positive and false-negative error correction) are performed automatically by *Clust* and require minimal intervention by the user.

-*Clust* generates few intuitively comprehensible output files including:
+*Clust* generates the following output files:

-1. Summary table of results' statistics (e.g. number of generated clusters, average, minimum, and maximum cluster size, total number of genes included in the experiment, etc.)
+1. A table of clustering statistics (e.g. number of generated clusters, average, minimum, and maximum cluster size, total number of genes included in the experiment, etc.)
 2. A table listing genes included in each cluster
 3. Pre-processed (normalised, summarised, and filtered) datasets' files